mfernandagf/fieloprp/doc/UC-PRP-0002-Create an Invoice.md

 2. The system verifies that Member field is not null
 3. The system verifies that the option "Request Invoice Products" of the related member's program is set to true and that the Amount field is null
 4. The system verifies that the Date field is not null
-5. The system verifies that there is no other invoice with the same combination number (Distributor Id + Invoice Number) in status Approved.
+5. The system verifies that there is no other invoice with the same combination number (Distributor Id + Invoice Number) in status Approved
 6. The system sets the status "Open" for the Invoice
 7. The system saves the Invoice
 8. The system calls the use case [Create an Invoice Item](https://github.com/FieloIncentiveAutomation/fieloprp/blob/develop/doc/UC-PRP-0001-Create%20an%20Invoice%20Item.md)